richardsonlima/richardsonlima/README.md

 Here are some ideas to get you started:
 -->

-In the ever-evolving landscape of technology, where the boundaries of possibility are constantly being redefined, I stand as a Platform Engineer—a pioneer in the cloud-native era.
+In the ever-evolving landscape of technology, where the boundaries of possibility are constantly being redefined, I stand as a Data Platform Engineer—a pioneer in the cloud-native era.
 My work is not just about building systems; it's about crafting the digital ecosystems that empower the creators of tomorrow.
 With a focus on SRE, DevOps, and DataOps, I design and construct toolchains and workflows that enable software engineers to operate with unprecedented autonomy.
 This integrated product, often referred to as an "Internal Developer Platform," is not merely a tool but a catalyst for innovation, covering the operational necessities of an application's entire lifecycle.

 Amidst this technological odyssey, I am also pursuing a Master of Science degree at the Aeronautics Institute of Technology ([ITA](https://www.timeshighereducation.com/world-university-rankings/technological-institute-aeronautics)).
 Here, I dive deeper into the intricate weave of science and technology, further sharpening the tools of my trade.
 It is a journey that bridges the abstract with the tangible, the theoretical with the practical—a true fusion of mind and matter.